mattbierner/blog.mattbierner.com/_posts/2017-05-03-pop-reality.md

 {% include image.html file="pop3.jpg" %}

 The [candy recipe](https://www.thespruce.com/lollipops-521375) that I followed called for heating two parts sugar with one part light corn syrup—with a dash of water thrown in for good measure—until the mixture reaches about 300 degrees Fahrenheit.
 For the sake of clarity, I opted not to add any dyes or flavorings.
 The mixing and heating went smoothly, although the temperature seemed rather high.
-"Won't the molten sugar just melt the plastic lens of the camera or even destroye the whole endoscope?"
+"Won't the molten sugar just melt the plastic lens of the camera or even destroy the whole endoscope?"
 I wondered.
 Probably, but that seemed like a problem for future me to worry about.

 My mould was simple, just a hemisphere out of aluminum foil, and this is the main area where I could have done a better job.
 My mould was far from smooth, which left the lolly with very poor optics.
 A proper mould—perhaps even one of a more gem-like shape—would be interesting, and the field of sucrose optics seems ripe with possibility.

 {% include image.html file="mould.jpg" %}

 After carefully doling the hot sugar mixture into the mould and sticking in the endoscope, I set it aside for a few hours to cool.
-By this point, the remaining sugar in the pan had hardened into an glass-like substance that was very difficult to clean up without near boiling water.
+By this point, the remaining sugar in the pan had hardened into a glass-like substance that was very difficult to clean up without near boiling water.
 This seemed promising.

 After around four hours of cooling, I carefully unwrapped the lollipop and examined my creation.
 The first thing that came to mind was an adult pacifier.
 This makes sense given that the lolly was built around a *Ring Pop*, which is pretty much just a candy pacifier to begin with.<!--This also was a good finding from purely business perspective.
 Clearly this device will have a builtin market with endoscope voyeurs of the adult baby community.
 Now off to Shark Tank...--> The candy itself was a clear, slightly yellowish glassy material.
 The foil left lots of little wrinkles and dents in the surface, but these were smoothed out by a quick dunk in a bath of hot water.
 The candy was also surprisingly tough, much more so even than a normal lollipop.
 It was almost like a hunk of glass.